DhiyaneshGeek/DhiyaneshGeek.github.io/_posts/2021-05-08-demystifying-insecure-deserialisation-on-JSF-application.md

 Hi Everyone,

-I'm back with an another blog on interesting vulnerability **Insecure Deserialisation on JSF Applications** which occurs due to the **misconfigured viewstate**
+I'm back with an another blog on interesting vulnerability **Insecure Deserialisation on JSF Applications** which occurs due to the **Misconfigured Viewstate**

 <p align="center">
   <img src="/images/deserialisation/desc1.png">